What is in this leaflet

 Do not take PALEXIA® IR with alcohol.
 Some side effects such as drowsiness may be increased.

-Other medications can also interfere with PALEXIA® IR and make you feel drowsy.
+Other medications can also interfere with PALEXIA® IR and make you feel drowsy (see Warning information at the start of this document).
 Ask your doctor or pharmacist for more information.

 How to take PALEXIA® IR

 You should only start taking PALEXIA® IR under the direct supervision of your doctor.

 Your doctor will tell you how much you should take, when and how often.
 It is important that you take this medicine as directed by your doctor.